mkearney/data-scribers/content/post/2018-05-28-an-introduction-to-the-kmeans-.md

   - bgstiebergithubio
 ---

 This post will provide an R code-heavy, math-light introduction to selecting the \(k\) in k means.
-It presents the main idea of kmeans, demonstrates how to fit a kmeans in R, provides some components of the kmeans fit, and displays some methods for selecting k.
-In addition, the post provides some helpful functions which may make fitting kmeans a bit[... <i class="fas fa-external-link-alt"></i>](https://bgstieber.github.io/post/an-introduction-to-the-kmeans-algorithm/)
+It presents the main idea of kmeans, demonstrates how to fit a kmeans in R, provides some components of the kmeans fit, and displays some methods for selecting k[... <i class="fas fa-external-link-alt"></i>](https://bgstieber.github.io/post/an-introduction-to-the-kmeans-algorithm/)